Pr0j3c7t0dd-Ltd/panottiServer/app/plugins/desktop_notifier/README.md

 # Desktop Notifier Plugin

+> ⚠️ **Note**: This plugin is not compatible with Docker deployments as it requires macOS-specific `terminal-notifier` for desktop notifications.
+If you're running the server in Docker, this plugin should be disabled in your configuration.

 This plugin provides desktop notifications when meeting notes are completed.
 It listens for the 'meeting_notes.completed' event and sends notifications using terminal-notifier.

 ## Requirements